 This error occurs when Rally cannot build an Elasticsearch distribution from source code.
-The most likely cause is that there is some problem in the build setup.
+The most likely cause is that there is some problem building the Elasticsearch distribution.

 To see what's the problem, try building Elasticsearch yourself.
 First, find out where the source code is located (run grep src ~/.rally/rally.ini).
 Then change to the directory (src.root.dir + elasticsearch. src.subdir which is usually ~/.rally/benchmarks/src/elasticsearch) and run the following commands: